-All appointed members are expected to undertake this work in a timely manner consistent within the SLA between the JCST and the GMC.
+All appointed members are expected to undertake this work in a timely manner consistent with the contracted Service Level Agreement between the JCST and the GMC.
 Failure to undertake this work can threaten the tenure of those members on the committee.